Galxe/code-server/docs/README.md

 - Use cloud servers to speed up tests, compilations, downloads, and more
 - Preserve battery life when you're on the go; all intensive tasks run on your server
+- **NEW**: OAuth-based user workspace management with automatic workspace creation

 ## Requirements